brentjett/Design-and-Dev-Guidelines/README.md

 - Client deliverables

 ## Theme Development
+When developing themes for client sites, there are some general philosophies to follow.
+- *Be Like WordPress:* In almost all cases, impliment features the way you would expect WordPress itself to impliment them.
+Don't roll your own solutions if a stable solution already exists.
+Don't add a lot of extra pages to the admin.
+When you do add settings, make sure they appear like the built-in settings pages do.
+- *Discoverability:* If at all possible, make features easy to discover and understand without needing documentation.
+This goes for both UI features in WordPress and for the code in a theme.
+A developer with minimal understanding of the platform should be able to look at the theme code in six months and discover what is happening.
+- *Documentation:* Regardless of how intuitive you think you've made your code, you must document it. **Choose code documentation standard**

 ### Theme Support
 - Automatic Feed Links - In almost all cases, automatic feed links should be set to true.
 This is the default behavior and can be left unset.